capacitor-community/sqlite/README.md

     *********************************************************************
-    WARNING this is an ALPHA version with only the IOS plugin implemented
+    WARNING this is an ALPHA version with both the IOS  and Android plugins implemented
     *********************************************************************

 ## Methods available

     open({name:string})                                open a database
     execute({statements:string})                       execute a batch of raw SQL statements
     run({statement:string,values:Array<Array<any>>})   run a SQL statement
-    query({statement:string})                   query a SELECT SQL statement
+    query({statement:string,values:Array<string>})     query a SELECT SQL statement
     deleteDatabase({name:string})                      delete a database

 ## Usage
 ### open